C. C. Wang

 Chi-Chien Wang (王己千 (Wáng Jǐqiān, Wang Chi-chien); 1907 – July 3, 2003), better known as C. C. Wang, was a Chinese-born artist and art collector based in New York City.

 Life

 Wang was born in Suzhou, China in 1907.
 He studied law in Shanghai, and then in 1936 decided to devote himself to art.
 In 1949, to escape the exigencies of the Chinese Communist Revolution, he emigrated to the United States with his wife and two youngest daughters, leaving his son and oldest daughter behind.

 Collection

-His collection of ancient Chinese paintings is consistently listed as one of the greatest such collections in the world.
+His collection of ancient Chinese paintings is consistently listed as one of the greatest collections in the world.
 In 1998, 25 paintings from his collection were given to the Metropolitan Museum of Art.
-One of the most important works in this group was the hanging scroll Riverbank by 10th century master Dong Yuan, whose authenticity, however, was controversially challenged by the art historian James Cahill.
+One of the most important work in this group was the hanging scroll Riverbank by 10th century master Dong Yuan, whose authenticity, however, was controversially challenged by the art historian James Cahill.